Welcome to today's edition of the Rush 24-7 podcast.

 And then grand jury lets him get away with it.

-The community would be outraged.
+Therefore, it's understandable the community would be outraged.

 Never mind that none of that happened.

-The media, particularly CNN and the New York Times, and MSNBC, that's the story.
+The media, particularly CNN and the New York Times and MSNBC, that's the story.

 They have not deviated from that story.

-That has been the story, and all of their guests have come on and confirmed and acted as though that's the details.
+And all of their guests have come on and confirmed and acted as though that's the details.

 Those are the stories that make up the entire event.